 Here are a few perks of growing companion plants for cilantro:

-- Spatial Efficiency: You can make the most of your garden space by stacking plants together, which support each other’s growth.
+- Spatial efficiency: You can make the most of your garden space by growing different plants together, which support each other’s growth.

 Understanding the Needs of Cilantro: (A Quick Care Guide)